 Athlete’s foot is a type of fungal infection that affects between 3-15% of the population at any given time.
 Though common, the condition can cause itching, burning, or stinging sensations and is also highly contagious.
 At Bay Area Foot Care, the expert podiatrists specialize in the treatment of athlete’s foot using safe, conservative measures of care.
-Bay Area Foot Care has locations in Burlingame, San Rafael, Concord, Castro Valley, Pleasanton, Oakland, Walnut Creek, Carmichael, Sacramento, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations throughout the Bay Area, California.
 To request your appointment, call the office nearest you or click the online booking tool today.

 Athlete’s foot is a fungal infection that typically develops between your toes.
 While anyone can develop athlete's foot, it’s especially common in people with sweaty feet or who wear tight shoes with little room to breathe.